-We decided to provide these Florida adoption pages to help you with your legal research for adopting in Florida, stepparent or not.
+Our Florida adoption pages will help you with your legal research for adopting in Florida, stepparent or not.

 Placing a child in a loving home is the goal of any adoption.
 The adoption process in Florida provides a fairly straight-forward and orderly way to place a child in a good home.